tr3e/InterGen/README.md

 It is made available under [Creative Commons BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode) license.
 Due to privacy concerns of performers included in our dataset, we cannot share it publicly.
-You can request the dataset by emailing the first author or corresponding author for the google drive link for **non-commercial purposes**, as long as you give appropriate credit by **citing our paper** and **indicating any changes** that you've made.
+You can request the dataset by [filling in this form](https://forms.gle/CjMrUxwdz6iPcTxf7) for the google drive link for **non-commercial purposes**, as long as you give appropriate credit by **citing our paper** and **indicating any changes** that you've made.
 The redistribution of the dataset is **prohibited**.

 ## Code comming soon!